BsAs Food Related Shopping

 Casa China – Arribeños 2163, Barrio Chino – The name is listed only in Chinese, followed by “Casa China” – but then the same could be said of many businesses along this strip.
 A fairly good sized market that specializes in organic and macrobiotic foods, mostly packaged goods.

-Casa Polti, Juramento 2499, Belgrano – An impressive little spice, herb, and dry goods shop.
+Casa Polti, Juramento 2455 (and also in the Mercado Belgrano), Belgrano – An impressive little spice, herb, and dry goods shop.
 Shelves lined with jars of various powders and leaves and stems.
 Sacks on the floor filled with seeds and nuts from all over.
 A wide array of sauces from around the globe.
 Just to give you a sense of some of the oddities – tomato powder, fig syrup, squid ink, and cacao husks.
-They even have peanut butter that’s made here in Argentina and is quite palatable!
-A lot of what they have seems oriented around medicinal use, but there’s plenty to choose from.

 Diki – Libertad 1157, Recoleta – A small and interesting store with a specialty in chocolates and candies, both domestic and imported, that line the center shelves.
 Around the outside of this sweet extravaganza is an array of local and overseas spices, sauces, teas, juices, and liqueurs, many of which I haven’t seen anywhere else in the city.
 If you’re searching for that one offbeat ingredient, this might just be the place.
 Examples – Hot English Mustard, Whole Chestnuts (not sweetened), an array of different types of olives, Ahmad and Twinings looseleaf teas, both from London.